Photonic Exceptional Points in Holography and QCD: Exceptional point and timelike entanglement entropy

-Note that the microscopic definition of $T$ can be extracted from the two-point correlation functions and cannot be directly applied to fermionic systems.
-In \cite{Time-asymmetric}, the time-asymmetric loop around an exceptional point has been studied.
-In \cite{MissingDimension}, the revealing of the missing dimension of the Hilbert space, known as the Jordan vector, at the exceptional point has been studied.
+The microscopic definition of $T$ can be extracted from the two-point correlation functions.
+In \cite{Time-asymmetric}, the time-asymmetric loop around an exceptional point has been studied and in \cite{MissingDimension}, the revealing of the missing dimension of the Hilbert space, known as the Jordan vector, at the exceptional point has been studied.
 There, the radiation field becomes fully decoupled from the eigenstates of the environment with opposite chirality compared to the coalesced eigenstate, which leads to vortex emissions in the far field and anomalous wave-matter interactions.
-This is, in fact, similar to probing the inside of a black hole or hitting the end-wall of confining geometries in the holographic dual of timelike entanglement entropy.
+This is similar to probing inside of a black hole or hitting the end-wall of confining geometries in the holographic dual of timelike entanglement entropy.

+As pointed out in \cite{Milekhin:2025ycm}, the singular values related to matrix product operators (MPOs) and the matrix $T$, which is the analogue of a density matrix for timelike intervals, can be examined by partitioning the system into halves.
+By increasing the number of time-separated intervals while keeping each interval small to the point of a single qubit, one can characterize the singular values via the time-separated correlations and analyze the bond dimension $\chi$.
+The photonic exceptional points then can be used to measure the strength of time-separated correlations.

-One would therefore expect that, similar to entanglement in time and timelike pseudoentropy, the dynamics around exceptional points could also be written in terms of correlation functions of time-separated twist operators.
-This is indeed related to two twist operators, since the ``topological defect lines'' attach to them.
+One would therefore expect that, similar to entanglement in time and timelike pseudoentropy, the dynamics around exceptional points could also be written in terms of the correlation functions of time-separated twist operators.
+This is indeed related to two twist operators with the ``topological defect lines'' attach to them.
 These topological defect lines connect different replica copies, similar to the EPs, as shown in figure \ref{fig:Keldysh}.

-The rational CFTs (RCFTs), where the correlation functions can also be written as a finite sum of holomorphic and anti-holomorphic functions, are intricately tied to the study of BPS partition functions in string compactification.
-For instance, in \cite{Ghodrati:2023uef}, we showed the connections between branch-cut singularities of high-energy string scattering amplitudes at low Mandelstam variable $s$ and the singularities of mutual information, specifically the spacetime mutual information.
-In addition, the light rays are only transmitted in one direction around the exceptional points, which is connected to the emergence of the arrow of time.
-Also, note that in the $\text{dS}_3/\text{CFT}_2$ case, the central charge of the dual CFT is imaginary and non-unitary, described by Liouville CFT.
-The timelike complex-valued length, where the imaginary part is proportional to the imaginary central charge, can also be modeled by exceptional points.